cannuri/Roocabulary/roocabulary.md

 2. A reaction to an absurd or unexpected AI-generated code suggestion.
    *"Roo Code just turned my entire function into an emoji-based regex.
 ROOFL!"*

+### Roogle *(ˈruː-ɡəl)* *(verb)*
+To use Roo Code in combination with Google Gemini 2.5 Pro, achieving outstanding, accurate, and creative AI-generated coding results.

+Example Usage:
+- *“I am hitting the context window constantly with this task.
+I guess I should roogle it."*
+- *“I decided to roogle my script, and Gemini 2.5 Pro transformed it into perfection!”*
+- *“I’ve been roogling all afternoon—Gemini 2.5 never disappoints!”*

 ### Roogmentation *(ˌruː-ɡmən-ˈteɪ-ʃən)* *(noun)*
 The enhancement of human coding abilities through Roo Code assistance.
 *"Thanks to Roogmentation, I can code three times faster."*